localstack-dotnet/localstack-dotnet-client/README.md

 ./build.sh
 ```

-### <a name="about-sandboxes"></a> About Sandbox Applications
+### <a name="about-sandboxes"></a> Sandbox Applications

-In addition to Unit Tests and Functional Test, LocalStack .Net Repository has various sandbox console applications for both testing and example purposes under [tests/sandboxes](https://github.com/localstack-dotnet/localstack-dotnet-client/tree/master/tests/sandboxes)
+The LocalStack .NET repository includes several sandbox console applications located in [tests/sandboxes](https://github.com/localstack-dotnet/localstack-dotnet-client/tree/master/tests/sandboxes)
+.
+These applications serve both as testing tools and as examples.

-Sandbox applications include various examples of initialization methods of `LocalStack.Client` (see [Usage](#usage) section) and common AWS applications.
-They provide a convenient and safe environment for those who want to make developments in the library.
+These sandbox applications showcase various initialization methods for `LocalStack.Client` and `LocalStack.Client.Extensions` (refer to the [Usage](#usage)) and demonstrate common AWS applications.
+If you're looking to contribute or experiment with the library, these sandbox applications provide a safe environment to do so.

-To run sandbox applications with LocalStack container, console application called [LocalStack.Container](https://github.com/localstack-dotnet/localstack-dotnet-client/tree/master/tests/sandboxes/LocalStack.Container) has been developed.
-It uses [Dotnet Testcontainer](https://github.com/HofmeisterAn/dotnet-testcontainers) to bootstrap LocalStack.
-Experiments can be made by running LocalStack.Container application first and then any sandbox application.
+To interact with a LocalStack container, use the [LocalStack.Container](https://github.com/localstack-dotnet/localstack-dotnet-client/tree/master/tests/sandboxes/LocalStack.Container) console application.
+This application leverages [testcontainers-dotnet](https://github.com/testcontainers/testcontainers-dotnets) to initialize LocalStack.
+Start the LocalStack.Container application first, then run any of the sandbox applications to experiment.

 ### <a name="running-tests"></a> Running Tests

-Use commands below to run tests
+To execute the tests, use the commands below:

 Windows